leonblumenthal/bachelor_thesis/README.md

 ## Src

-The main Python code is in the [src/](./src/) directory.
-It includes utilities and two versions (CPU/GPU) of my working approach.
+The Python code is in the [src/](./src/) directory.
+It mainly includes utilities for experimenting but also two versions (CPU/GPU) of my fixed orientation approach.

 ## Scripts
 The [scripts/](./scripts/) directory contains two scripts to create detections with the [YolactEdge](https://github.com/haotian-liu/yolact_edge) and Mask R-CNN ([Detectron2](https://github.com/facebookresearch/detectron2)) models or benchmark their FPS.
 They both depend on the full [requirements.txt](./requirements.txt) and should be executed from the main directory.
 The specific arguments are documented for each script.